 A neutropenic fever is a temperature over 100.4°F (38°C) in a person with neutropenia.
-Neutropenia is a descriptive term referring to having a low number of neutrophils in the blood.
-A neutrophil is a type of white blood cell that helps to fight bacterial infections.
-As a result, when the neutrophil counts are low, the body is much more susceptible to infections.
+Neutropenia is when you have a low number of neutrophils in the blood.
+This is a type of white blood cell that helps the body fight infections.

-The fever is usually caused by an infection.
+The fever is caused by an infection.

-Tests to identify specific infectious agents can take a few days to complete.
-Your medication may be changed based on the test results to best treat the infection.
+Tests to find the cause of your infection can take a few days.
+Your medicine may be changed based on the results.

 American Cancer Society